awsdocs/amazon-vpc-user-guide/doc_source/vpc-region-peering-consumer-side.md

 1. Create Consumer VPC 2\.

 1. Create an interface endpoint that spans one or more subnets in Consumer VPC 2\.
-For more information, see [Creating an interface endpoint](vpce-interface.md#create-interface-endpoint)\.
+For more information, see [Create an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#create-interface-endpoint)\.

 1. Verify that the security groups that are associated with the interface endpoint in Consumer VPC 2 allow traffic from the instances in Consumer VPC 1\.
 Verify that the security groups that are associated with the instances in Consumer VPC 1 allow traffic to the interface endpoint in Consumer VPC 2\.